 Before deciding to recommend a sleep study, you may wish to gather a more comprehensive history by asking the patient to complete our online HistoryTaker questionnaire.

 The most widely used and most successful treatment for moderate and severe OSA in adults is one or another of the various positive airway pressure machines.
 More detail on the types of PAP machines is available here.
-Other treatments include weight loss, avoiding sleeping on one’s back, nighttime dental devices that push the lower jaw or the tongue forward, and a variety of surgical procedures.
+Other treatments include weight loss, avoiding sleeping on one’s back, nighttime Mandibular Advancement Devices that push the lower jaw or the tongue forward, and a variety of surgical procedures.
 The treatment options are described in greater detail and evaluated here.

 Sleep apnea in both its obstructive and central forms is more common among children than is generally realized.
 It appears to affect between 1 and 4 percent of all children (including infants), and while particularly prevalent among those between 2 and 8 years old, occurs across the pediatric age spectrum.
 Untreated pediatric sleep apnea can lead to mood problems, cognitive dysfunction like inattentiveness, and behavior changes like hyperactivity and poor impulse control.
 These children are also believed to have an increased risk of later cardiovascular disease, especially if they are also obese.
 Since the majority of children with OSA snore, a general physical examination of children should always include the question, Does the child snore?
 In contrast to the management of adult OSA, pediatric OSA is usually and most effectively treated by surgical removal of the tonsils and adenoids.
 There’s more information about pediatric sleep apnea here